 So what’s the bottom line?
 Drinking the occasional green juice here and there for a small bump of vitamins and minerals is most likely fine, but don’t feel pressure to “detox” with it, as there is no scientific evidence that backs up the validity of juice detoxes.
 (Also, our bodies detox just fine on their own!)
 And if you’re looking for a healthy drink that includes fiber, your best bet is a blended green smoothie.

 Don’t have time to whip up a smoothie but still want some additional fiber in your life?
 Try Benefiber Chewables.
-Chew three Benefiber Chewables up to three times a day for a dose of natural, prebiotic fiber ingredient that tastes great.
+Chew three Benefiber Chewables up to three times a day for a dose of plant-based prebiotic fiber ingredient that tastes great.